-- (1) The employee has received notification from proper authority to report for active duty with the Armed Forces. - (2) The official notice of induction, or recall, into active duty, or a verified copy of same, must be presented to the Department of Human Resources within five (5) days of receipt by the employee.
-A record of this notice is to be recorded in the employee's file.

-- (3) Upon honorable completion of military obligations, former employees must present their request in writing to the Chief Human Resources Officer within one (1) year of the date of separation from military service to be eligible for reemployment benefits. - (4) Upon resumption of active employment with the City of Pensacola, the employee will be given credit for acceptable service performed prior to entering the military for seniority purposes, and for pension purposes when the pension law is complied with.
-Time spent on extended military duty shall count for longevity purposes and without loss of vacation leave, pay, time, or efficiency rating, except in the case of pensions whereby authorized.
+- (1) The employee has received notification from proper authority to report for active duty with the Armed Forces. - (2) The official notice of induction, or recall, into active duty, or a verified copy of same, must be presented to the Human Resources Division within five (5) days of receipt by the employee.
+A record of this notice is to be recorded in the employee's file. - (3) Upon honorable completion of military obligations, former employees must present their request in writing to the Chief Human Resources Officer' within one (1) year of the date of separation from military service to be eligible for reemployment benefits. - (4) Upon resumption of active employment with the City of Pensacola, the employee will be given credit for acceptable service performed prior to entering the military for seniority purposes, and for pension purposes when the pension law is complied with.
+Time spent on extended military duty shall count for longevity purposes and without loss of vacation leave, pay, time, or efficiency-rating, except in the case of pensions whereby authorized.
 Said employee shall be given benefit of any range increases granted for the position vacated during military absence. - (5) Employees on extended military leave are entitled to two hundred forty (240) hours at full pay in any one annual calendar period.
 In addition, per each military activation the City will: - (a) Supplement the employee's military salary to the extent that will equal the amount earned at the time they were called to active duty.
-The supplement would continue for a period up to six months. - (b) Continue all other employee benefits such as time accrual for purposes of annual, sick, and personal time off leave, annual increments, longevity and pensions; insurance and deferred compensation, provided the employee maintains his or her b.
-Military Leave for Training Purposes
+The supplement would continue for a period up to six months. - (b) Continue all other employee benefits such as time accrual for purposes of annual, sick, and personal time off leave, annual increments, longevity and pensions; insurance and deferred compensation, provided the employee maintains his or her contributions as previously arranged.
+Benefits would continue for a period up to six months.